Analysis | The Indian Debt Default That Has People Worried: QuickTake

 4. What’s been the impact?

 The repayment crisis is helping to stoke borrowing costs in India’s credit markets, with the average yield on one-year corporate notes jumping to the highest since 2015.
-And it’s raising questions about the affordability of some of Prime Minister Modi’s infrastructure projects.
+It’s raising questions about the affordability of some of Prime Minister Modi’s infrastructure projects.
 Those include awarding works of around 20,000 kilometers of national highways and ring roads in 28 major cities this fiscal year.
+And it’s got investors worried about leverage at other shadow banks, prompting a surge in volatility among financial stocks.

 5. What next for IL&FS?

 Rolling over debt won’t be easy.
 On Sept.
 17, the Indian unit of Moody’s Investors Service cut the ratings on several IL&FS debt instruments to a level that signifies actual or imminent default.
-The IL&FS board is considering options to raise 80 billion rupees including a share sale to existing investors and new loans.
-On the plus side, many powerful players have a deep interest in preventing the group’s collapse, including those blue-chip and sovereign-backed shareholders.
+IL&FS is seeking to raise more than $4.2 billion selling assets, according to an internal memo seen by Bloomberg.
+It’s also planning to raise the group’s share capital.
+To be sure, many powerful players have a deep interest in preventing the group’s collapse, including those blue-chip and sovereign-backed shareholders.
 Indeed, the parent company is categorized by the Reserve Bank of India as systemically important, meaning it’s less likely than a regular company to be allowed to fail.

 6. What’s likely to happen?